-e.
-Plans for Collecting the Data Required for the Solicitation's Performance Measures

-Submission of performance measures data is not required for the application.
-Performance measures are included as an alert that successful applicants will be required to submit specific data to OVC as part of the reporting requirements.
-For the application, the applicant should indicate an understanding of these requirements and discuss how the required data will be gathered, should the applicant receive funding.
+Plan for Collecting the Data Required for this Solicitation's Performance Measures: OVC does not require applicants to submit performance measures data with their application.
+Performance measures are included as an alert that OVC will require successful applicants to submit specific data as part of their reporting requirements.
+For the application, applicants should indicate an understanding of these requirements and discuss how they will gather the required data, should they receive funding.